sj24saggs-art/college-football-predictor/README.md

 The dataset used is the "College Football (NCAAF) Box Scores 2002-2024" dataset, publicly available on Kaggle.

   * **Source:** [Kaggle Dataset](https://www.kaggle.com/datasets/cviaxmiwnptr/college-football-team-stats-2002-to-january-2024)

-## 🙏 Acknowledgements

-  * Credit to the original authors of the Stanford CS229 paper for the foundational methodology.